Brain Parts & Neurotransmitters

 - Glutamate - excitatory neurotransmitter, involved in learning and memory

-- Dopamine - involved in conscious and emotional response and basis of the brains natural reward system, associated with positivity,
+- Dopamine - involved in conscious and emotional response and basis of the brain's natural reward system, associated with positivity,

-- Epinephrine ( a.k.a. adrenaline) – involved in survival or stress response, fear, excitement, released by the adrenal gland into the bloodstream, in the liver stimulates release of glucose for quick energy
+- Epinephrine ( a.k.a. adrenaline) – involved in survival or stress response, fear, excitement, released by the adrenal gland into the bloodstream, in the liver stimulates the release of glucose for quick energy

-- Serotonin – brain balancer, involved in arousal, temperature regulation, sensory perception, regulates melatonin, involved in relaxing, mood, emotions, learning and memory, affected by exercise, eggs, lean meat contain L-tryptophan which helps make serotonin
+- Serotonin – brain balancer, involved in arousal, temperature regulation, sensory perception, regulates melatonin, involved in relaxing, mood, emotions, learning and memory, affected by exercise, eggs, lean meat contains L-tryptophan which helps make serotonin

 - Norepinephrine/noradrenaline – arousal, involved in fight or flight stress response, metabolic rate, blood pressure, and mood